WheezyE/Winelink/docs/README.md

 All software used by this script is free and legal to use (with the exception of VARA, of course, which is shareware).
 Box86, Wine, wine-mono, winetricks, and AutoHotKey, are all open-source (which avoids the legal problems of use & distribution that ExaGear had - ExaGear also ran much slower than Box86 and is no-longer maintained, despite what Huawei says these days).
 All proprietary Windows DLL files required by Wine are downloaded directly from Microsoft and installed according to their redistribution guidelines.
 Raspberry Pi is a trademark of the Raspberry Pi Foundation

 ## Future work
- - [ ] Separate soundcard setups from program installations.
-Make a script for that.
- - [ ] Put program scripts and icons into start menu instead of on desktop.
  - [ ] Add an AHK script to help the user with ARDOP first time soundcard setup.
  - [ ] Switch to using Seb's GitHub box86 binaries instead of Pale's internet archive binaries.
  - [ ] Help DRA-board compatability with VARA ([might be a box86 issue?](https://github.com/ptitSeb/box86/issues/567))